shihab97820/base-learning/README.md

 Learning about testnet workflows showed me that careful testing is a critical part of responsible blockchain development.

 **#Base #BuildOnBase #Testnet #SmartContracts #Developers #Web3 #100DaysOfBase**

+## Day 33 – Understanding Contract Verification ✅

+Today's learning focused on smart contract verification and its importance for transparency.

+I learned that verifying a smart contract allows users and developers to compare the published source code with the contract deployed onchain.
+This makes it easier to inspect contract logic, understand available functions, and interact with applications more confidently.

+Exploring contract verification helped me understand why transparency and open-source development are important parts of the blockchain ecosystem.

+**#Base #BuildOnBase #ContractVerification #SmartContracts #Transparency #100DaysOfBase**